Amanfromearth/Anurag/content/kineticx.md

 ---
 Metatitle: How I Built Kineticx | Typography Video Generator
-Metadescription: Explore the development process of Kineticx, a typography video generator built with Next.js, Remotion, Zustand, and Vercel.
-Learn about its features and upcoming updates.
+Metadescription: Discover the creation of Kineticx, a typography video generator using Next.js, Remotion, Zustand, and Vercel.
+Explore its features and future updates.
 ---

 # How I Built Kineticx